pattertj/LoopTrader/README.md

 * Local storage for trades and orders
 * Support for notifications and interactions through tools like Telegram

-LoopTrader is very much a work in progress and is currently not feature complete.
-See the [Issues](https://github.com/pattertj/LoopTrader/issues) for what remains open, or to make a suggestion.
+<b>LoopTrader is very much a work in progress and is currently not feature complete.
+See the [Issues](https://github.com/pattertj/LoopTrader/issues) for what remains open, or to make a suggestion.</b>

 ## Installation
 Eventually I plan to publish a first release which can be installed via pip install.
 For now, clone the repo and run it locally from your Python command line or IDE.